Paleontology: Cultural significance

 Public perception of paleontology goes back to mythological interpretations of fossils' discovery by numerous indigenous peoples of many continents.
 Traditional Chinese medicine made use of Pleistocene mammal fossils as "dragon bones" or "dragon teeth"; indigenous peoples of Australia and North America made reference to landforms and fossils; and fossils have been interpreted as Nephilim, mentioned in the Book of Genesis, by European and North American Christianity.
 Early reconstructions of deep time following the foundation of paleontology saw paleoartistic reconstructions of past ecosystems, including the creation of the Crystal Palace Dinosaurs sculptures and landscaping in the 1850s under the direction of Benjamin Waterhouse Hawkins.
 Hawkins would also create the first free-standing skeletal mount of a dinosaur in the 1860s: Hadrosaurus at the Academy of Natural Sciences in Philadelphia.
 The Bone Wars between American paleontologists Othniel Charles Marsh and Edward Drinker Cope in the late 19th century engaged with the media at the time, and has since been used as a common popular narrative of paleontology through novels, comics, popular books, and even a musical.
-Following Marsh and Cope, a second American dinosaur rush occurred at the start of the 20th century when new museums and institutions aimed to excavate and display the highest-quality dinosaur fossils, accompanied by paleoart, news media, and exchanges with overseas institutions.
+Following Marsh and Cope, a second American dinosaur rush occurred at the start of the 20th century when new museums and institutions aimed to excavate and display the highest-quality dinosaur fossils or replicas of them, accompanied by paleoart, news media, and exchanges with overseas institutions.
 This exploitation for popular appeal also intertwined paleontology of the time with imperialism, as fossils from Africa, Asia, and South America were excavated and taken by North American and European institutions.